 Everyone with diabetes should be checked for high blood pressure and everyone with high blood pressure should be checked for diabetes.
 Like diabetes, high blood pressure causes damage to the heart, blood vessels, kidneys, and other parts of the body.
 So if you have both diabetes and high blood pressure, the chances of developing heart disease, stroke, kidney disease, or other serious problems are greater than having either diabetes or high blood pressure alone.

-A normal blood pressure is less than 140/90 mmHg (see Heart Disease, in development).
+A normal blood pressure is less than 140/90 mmHg.
 If blood pressure is high, try to lower it by increasing physical activity, reducing stress, and eating healthier food.
 These same changes help both diabetes and high blood pressure.

 Medicines called ACE Inhibitors lower blood pressure and may protect against kidney failure.
 Another group of medicines called statins helps reduce the amount of cholesterol in the blood, to make heart problems or a stroke less likely for people with diabetes.
-For more on medicines that lower blood pressure and cholesterol medicines, see Heart Disease (in development).
+For more on medicines that lower blood pressure and cholesterol medicines, see the chapter Heart Disease and High Blood Pressure.

 People who smoke get diabetes more often, and people with diabetes who smoke have more serious health problems than those who do not smoke.
 Smoking tobacco damages more parts of the body than just the lungs.
 It blocks blood flow and raises blood pressure.
 Smoking is so harmful for people with diabetes that stopping smoking is even more important than lowering the sugar level in your blood.
 See Drugs, Alcohol, and Tobacco (in development) for help with how to stop smoking.